solufit/fastapi-template/README.md

 pytest
 ```

 If you want to test with database interaction, Database class provides a testing mode that uses an in-memory SQLite database.
-This mode is enable when the `PYTEST` environment variable is set to `True`.
+This mode is enabled when the `PYTEST` environment variable is set to `True`.
 You can override database connection information by setting the `PYTEST_DB` if `PYTEST` is set to `True`.

 ## Directory Structure